ResilientEcosystem/blog/_posts/2021-8-18-MessagePassing.md

 layout: article
 title: ResilientDB - Passing Custom Messages
 author: alex
-tags: Protocol
+tags: Protocol ResilentDB
 aside:
     toc: true
 ---

+This is an installment of the ResilientDB tutorial series.
+ResilientDB is a permissioned blockchain fabric developed by the developers at the Exploratory Systems Lab at UC Davis.
+We are a group of researchers on a mission led by Prof. Mohammad Sadoghi to pioneer a resilient data platform at scale.
+{:.info}

-If you are interested in sending new types of messages from replica -> replica, then do this:
+Message passing forms the basis in distributed computing protocols, and is no different than what is found in ResilientDB.
+It relies on supporting infrastructure to invoke processes, subroutines, or functions.
+If you are interested in sending new types of messages from node to node in ResilientDB, then let's get started.

 ### Defining Your Message